On View

 October 9, 2018 – December 2, 2018

-BOOKBURN / Library of Books Burned is a multimedia installation in which the viewer is placed in the center of a book burning.
+BOOKBURN / Library of Books Burned was a multimedia installation in which the viewer was placed in the center of a book burning.

 In response to this violent and widespread form of censorship, Peck and filmmaker Hugo Perez created BOOKBURN / Library of Books Burned — to unsettle, to provoke, and to call attention to the historical and continued destruction of cultural material and the suppression of free thought.

-BOOKBURN‘s presentation at the Museum of Jewish Heritage — A Living Memorial to the Holocaust points to the infamous history of book burnings in Nazi Germany and the violent destruction of texts that were deemed “impure,” “un-German,” or politically dangerous.
-The titles you will hear recited in the installation and see on the labels of the jars are the titles of books that were burned in Germany in 1933.
+BOOKBURN‘s presentation at the Museum of Jewish Heritage — A Living Memorial to the Holocaust pointed to the infamous history of book burnings in Nazi Germany and the violent destruction of texts that were deemed “impure,” “un-German,” or politically dangerous.
+The titles recited to guests in the installation and presented on the labels of the jars are the titles of books that were burned in Germany in 1933.